isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Photography
 - [Darktable](http://www.darktable.org/) - Very powerful, non-destructive photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 A FOSS alternative for Adobe Lightroom.
 I very highly recommend this, and use it as my main photographic editor.
 I've just been alerted to a potential Windows port of Darktable.
 Stay tuned! **Highly recommended.** [Linux, Mac, Windows sort of]
-- [LightZone](http://lightzoneproject.org/) - Quite similar to DarkTable.
-I haven't tried this software myself, but it does seem to be actively developed with a good user community.
-I hear good things.
+- [LightZone](http://lightzoneproject.org/) - I have recently started using LightZone for some photo editing, and in some ways I like it better than Darktable.
+It's less capable, perhaps, but I think easier to learn and use.
 Windows users, this is your Lightroom alternative.
-Note that while you have to register to download, it's free and open-source.
+Note that while you have to register to download, it's free and open-source. **Highly recommended.** [Linux, Mac, Windows]
+- [RawTherapee](http://rawtherapee.com/) - A very powerful RAW developer.
+This is probably the most popular FOSS RAW developer and editor, with a large user base.
+You can do a lot with it, but I am not fond of the UI, and I think it's fairly complex to learn and use as a beginner.
+I use it from time to time for its very comprehensive RAW dematrixing algorithm selections, but I prefer Darktable or LightZone over RawTherapee.
 [Linux, Mac, Windows]
+- [GIMP](www.gimp.org) - A FOSS alternative for Adobe Photoshop.
+Very functional and powerful.
+Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
+Many macros/plugins for photgraphic post-processing and pixel editing. **Highly recommended.** [Linux, Mac, Windows]
+- [Filmulator](https://github.com/CarVac/filmulator-gui) - Filmulator is a really cool, actively developed RAW developer that uses a very different image development pipeline than other editors.
+It's refreshingly simple, and is designed to "automagically" develope your RAW files so that they get 90% of the way to a finished product with minimal effort.
+I like this tool quite a bit.
+[Linux source code only for now]
 - [PhotoFlow](http://aferrero2707.github.io/PhotoFlow/) - Another full-fledged non-destructive RAW developer and photo-editor.
 This seems to be in early development stage, but is being actively worked on.
 Should be an interesting alternative to Darktable and LightZone.
 [Linux, Mac, Windows]
-- [RawTherapee](http://rawtherapee.com/) - A basic RAW developer.
-This is the simplest way to develop RAW camera files, and then export them to other formats.
-If you don't want to do complex edits, this is the RAW developer for you.
-[Linux, Mac, Windows]
-- [GIMP](www.gimp.org) - A FOSS alternative for Adobe Photoshop.
-Very functional and powerful.
-Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
-Many macros/plugins for photgraphic post-processing and pixel editing. **Highly recommended.** [Linux, Mac, Windows]
 - [UFRaw](http://ufraw.sourceforge.net/) - A RAW developer plugin for GIMP.
 Very simple to use, and helps you get your RAW images into GIMP for further editing.
 [Linux, Mac, Windows]
 - [G'MIC](http://gmic.eu/) - This is a great set of plugins for GIMP (or Adobe Photoshop) that add tons of new functionality.
 Can be accessed independantly from the command line too. **Highly recommended.** [Linux, Mac, Windows]
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
 Can do minor edits like rotate or auto-enhance.
 Really just for viewing images, but does it well.
 [Linux]